crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/lucid9-is-promising-but-unpolished-1650178377/index.md

 Before we get started, I'm going to give some background information: *Lucid9* is developed by Fallen Snow Studios, a group of people from the Fuwanovel community who wanted to make a visual novel.
-Fuwanovel is one of the biggest Visual Novel communities out there, and there was recently a [fuwacast](http://www.mixcloud.com/OriginalRen/welcome-to-the-fuwacast-episode-14/) (the Fuwanovel Podcast) by with the creators of the game and if you are interested, you should give a listen**.
-Keep in mind that this is my thoughts of an alpha demo, so lots of things don't really work (like saving, skipping or pausing) and it may not actually be this way when it comes out.**
+Fuwanovel is one of the biggest Visual Novel communities out there, and there was recently a [fuwacast](http://www.mixcloud.com/OriginalRen/welcome-to-the-fuwacast-episode-14/) (the Fuwanovel Podcast) by with the creators of the game and if you are interested, you should give a listen. **Keep in mind that this is my thoughts of an alpha demo, so lots of things don't really work (like saving, skipping or pausing) and it may not actually be this way when it comes out.**

 #### Writing